Colour Shopping Online: Light Summer

-A model is helpful.
+A model in the picture is helpful.
 I try to establish relationships and rationality.
 If her shoes are clearly Autumn, discordant clothing is probably not Autumn.
-This goes beyond my taste to what humans generally (but not always) agree on.
+This goes beyond my taste to what humans generally agree on.
 Few people would pair whisky brown with candy pink or dusty grape.

 Whether her hair is dyed or not doesn’t matter, it’s just a colour block.
 Same with lipstick, it’s just a colour block.
-Yellow hair is more likely Spring-side but many golds are redder, heavier, and actually work better with Autumn.
+Yellow hair is more likely Spring-side but many golds are redder and work better with Autumn.
 True red lips are probably Winter-influenced.
 I don’t get more specific than that.

 The model is also good for general assumptions.
 If the model has black eyes and hair, we can be fairly comfortable that she belongs to one of the 5 groups with Winter-influence.
-I think in terms of more than and less than relationships than her Season.
-If a model is medium in her colouring and her head is receding while the clothing is coming forward, it is probably brighter than she is.
+I think in terms of more-than and less-than relationships than her Season.
+Is the blouse less than her hair or eyes?

 Plants, furniture, shoes, brick walls, or any other comparison opportunity are useful.